 I always wanted to have a gang, I always wanted to have a family.
 But I didn’t want to do the pregnancy thing and I wasn’t convinced I could be a good mother.
 I couldn’t see how I could do what I wanted AND be a mother to small kids.
 So there was a lot of hesitation.

 But what made it easier to come to the decision was that I fell in love with someone who was very sure that they wanted to have kids and they’ve always been sure.
 Through my husband I could envision it a little bit more.
 The fact that my partner could see me as being a mom and have children was fascinating to me, like “how can he see that, even though I can’t see that about myself.
 But okay, he knows me pretty well.”
 He was super convinced that we would be able to do this well.

 Has there been a point where you were like “okay, now, I am ready!”
 And if so, What made you come to this point?

 That was really quick.
 Our group of very close friends here in Berlin all have kids.
 And they are mostly going to have their third kid and still we didn’t have one.

 But it was when my best friend in the UK had a child and got pregnant again by accident when her first kid was five months old.
 The experience I had with her when she was going through all of this, really informed me in a way to be like “okay, I just need to do it now, if we gonna do it!”

 And then I said to my husband “let’s make a New Years resolution.
 Let’s be pregnant!”
 That was the first year I only had one thing that I wanted to get done.
 Two weeks later I was pregnant.

-You are a very active woman and as far as I know you, you love to work.
+You are a very active woman and you love to work.
 Did you change your working routine while you were pregnant?